 - The Canada Emergency Wage Subsidy (CEWS)

 - CEWS was implemented to assist qualifying businesses keep their employees on the payroll, by covering 75% of an employee’s wages and extending a 100% refund on certain employer contributions

 Regardless of this assistance, Statistics Canada recorded an 13.0% unemployment rate in Canada for April 2020.
 This is almost double the 7.8% unemployment rate recorded for March 2020.
-This equates to almost 2 million Canadians who have lost their jobs, and millions more experiencing decreased hours/income.
+This equates to almost 3 million Canadians who have lost their jobs, and 2.5 million more experiencing decreased hours/income.
 In May 2020 however, Canada’s unemployment rate reached 13.7%, which is the highest rate since December 1982 (13.1%).
 Luckily, in June 2020 there has been a drop in the unemployment rate by 1.4%, bringing it to 12.3%.

 Despite the high unemployment rate, there is hope.
 With the additional support, business reopening and more Canadians hopefully seeking out employment, the CEWS will be extended until December to help small business keep employees on the payroll and doors open.